-To the Board of Directors of Peyto Energy Trust (the "Company"):
+To the Board of Directors of Peyto Exploration & Development Corp. (the "Company"):

-- 1. We have evaluated the Company's reserves data as at December 31, 2011.
-The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2011, estimated using forecast prices and costs. - 2.
-The reserves data are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the reserves data based on our evaluation.

-We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook (the "COGE Handbook") prepared jointly by the Society of Petroleum Evaluation Engineers (Calgary Chapter) and the Canadian Institute of Mining, Metallurgy & Petroleum (Petroleum Society).

-- 3. Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
-An evaluation also includes assessing whether the reserves data are in accordance with principles and definitions presented in the COGE Handbook. - 4.
-The following table sets forth the estimated future net revenue (before deduction of income taxes) attributed to proved plus probable additional reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated by us for the year ended December 31, 2011 and identifies the respective portions thereof that we have audited, evaluated and reviewed and reported on to the Company's board of directors:
+- 1. We have evaluated the Company's reserves data as at December 31, 2012.
+The reserves data are estimates of proved reserves and probable reserves and related future net revenue as at December 31, 2012, estimated using forecast prices and costs. - The reserves data are the responsibility of the Company's management.
+Our responsibility is to express an opinion on 2. the reserves data based on our evaluation. - We carried out our evaluation in accordance with standards set out in the Canadian Oil and Gas Evaluation Handbook (the "COGE Handbook") prepared jointly by the Society of Petroleum Evaluation Engineers (Calgary Chapter) and the Canadian Institute of Mining, Metallurgy & Petroleum (Petroleum Society). - 3.
+Those standards require that we plan and perform an evaluation to obtain reasonable assurance as to whether the reserves data are free of material misstatement.
+An evaluation also includes assessing whether the reserves data are in accordance with principles and definitions presented in the COGE Handbook. - The following table sets forth the estimated future net revenue (before deduction of income taxes) attributed to proved 4. plus probable reserves, estimated using forecast prices and costs and calculated using a discount rate of 10 percent, included in the reserves data of the Company evaluated by us for the year ended December 31, 2012 and identifies the respective portions thereof that we have audited, evaluated and reviewed and reported on to the Company's board of directors:

-Independent Qualified Reserves Evaluator Description and Preparation Date of Evaluation Report Location of Reserves (Country or Foreign Geographic Area) Net Present Value of Future Net Revenue (\$ thousands CDN - before income taxes, 10% discount rate) Audited Evaluated Reviewed Total InSite Petroleum Consultants Ltd. Evaluation of Oil & Gas Properties of Peyto Exploration & Development Corp. as at December 31, 2011, prepared February 13, 2012 Canada - \$3,290.588.2 - \$3,290,588.2
+Independent Qualified Reserves Evaluator Description and Preparation Date of Evaluation Report Location of Reserves (Country or Foreign Geographic Area) Net Present Value of Future Net Revenue (\$ thousands CDN - before income taxes, 10% discount rate) Audited Evaluated Reviewed Total InSite Petroleum Consultants Ltd. Evaluation of Oil & Gas Properties of Peyto Exploration & Development Corp. as at December 31, 2012, prepared February 11, 2013 Canada - 3,579,918.7 - 3,579,918.7

-- 5. In our opinion, the reserves data respectively evaluated by us have, in all material respects, been determined and are in accordance with the COGE Handbook, consistently applied.
+- In our opinion, the reserves data respectively evaluated by us have, in all material respects, been determined and are in 5. accordance with the COGE Handbook, consistently applied.
 We express no opinion on the reserves data that we reviewed but did not audit or evaluate. - 6.
-We have no responsibility to update our reports referred to in paragraph 4 for events and circumstances occurring after their respective preparation date. - 7.
-Because the reserves data are based on judgements regarding future events, actual results will vary and the variations may be material.
+We have no responsibility to update our reports referred to in paragraph 4 for events and circumstances occurring after their respective preparation date. - Because the reserves data are based on judgements regarding future events, actual results will vary and the variations 7. may be material.